mrsonne/hubit/README.md

 Since the component consumes all indices of the parts list, storing the price data at a specific part index is not possible.

 ### Model refactoring

-If the prices for all the car parts are also of interest we can refactor the model to have two components; one component that looks up the price and stores it in the results data and another component that sums the prices.
+The flexibility in the `hubit` bindings allows you to fit the interfaces of your existing tools.
+Further, this flexibility allows you to refactor your components to get a more modular model and allow to optimize for speed when multiprocessing is used.
+Below we will show three different versions of the car model and outline some key differences in when multiprocessing is used.

+#### Model 1
+Model 1 is the one described above where the car price is calculated in a single component i.e. in a single process.
+Such an approch works well if the lookup of parts prices is fast and the car calculation is also fast calculation.
+If, however, we imagine a scenario where the lookup is fast while the car price calculation is slow and further imagine that another component is consuming the parts prices then the car price calculation would be a bottleneck.
+In such cases splitting up the lookup and price calculation would probably boost performance.

+#### Model 2
+Here we will split up the parts price lookup and the car price calculation into two separate components.
+Further, we want the lookup component to get the price for one part only and store it in the results data.
+In other words, we want each lookup to occur in a separate process.
+When all the lookup processes are done another component will sum the part prices to get the total car price.
 The relevant part of the model file could look like this

 ```yml
 - consumes: